Gate Motor Repair

 Seized or Damaged Gearbox

-Mechanical Overload
+Mechanical Overload from Heavy Gate

-Electrical Fault
+Electrical Fault or Surge Damage

 Incorrect voltage, a wiring fault, or a failed control board sending wrong signals can damage the motor over time.
+Lightning strikes and power surges during Montgomery County storms are a frequent culprit.

 Age and Wear